 8. Confirm Details With Your Moving Company

-As you get closer to your move date, check in with your moving company to finalize dates and other important information.
+As you get closer to your move date, check in with your moving company to confirm timing and other important information.
 Make sure you have everything prepared for the actual move day, including making space for the truck and pathways for moving large pieces of furniture.
 The more prep you can do beforehand, the less frantic things will feel on moving day.